 Sights and optics.

 Out of the box, the gun is sighted in for about 25 yards but can easily be adjusted for 50 yards.
 The barrel is free floating but it seems to be the same profile as the stock 10/22 barrels.
-I am currently hoping someone comes out with a bull-barrel as is will make a world of difference in accuracy.
+I am currently hoping someone comes out with a bull-barrel as it will make a world of difference in accuracy.

 The trigger has zero take up and is fairly crisp with a 2.5-3lb trigger pull, making it very forgiving.
 I was able to get the trigger to drop down to about the 1lb range with a very very simple modification that takes no time at all, but do this at your own risk (please see minor tweaks/attachments section).

-If you are a decent shooter you will have no issues what so ever.
+If you are a decent shooter you will have no issues whatsoever.
 The gallery below has eleven of some of the more commonly found 22.lr in your local stores shot in 5 shot groups at 50 yards at the dots. their sizes for reference are 1 2/8″ outer circle is 2 2/8″.

-I just wrote down what was on the box sue me.
+I just wrote down what was on the box, sue me.